 Adding a daily movement practice to your self care routine can help rejuvenate your body and mind leaving you feeling energized and focused.
 And the great part is, there is no one exercise or movement practice that is better than another... you can find what works for you each day.

-Finding movement activities you actually enjoy and can return to again and again is much more valuable for your self care routine than going for something particularly challenging or flashy.
-That means you could start adding moving into your weeks with a hike (or snowshoe) on your favorite trail, longer walks outside, or going for a bike ride or ski.
+Finding self care activities you actually enjoy and can return to again and again is much more valuable for your routine than going for something particularly challenging or flashy.
+That means you could start adding moving into your weeks with a hike (or snowshoe) on your favorite trail, longer walks outside, or going for a bike ride.
 For chillier days, find ways to practice movement inside by stretching, doing simple yoga, or dancing to some energizing music.
 Beyond its physical benefits, adding movement to your self care routine will feel energizing and like an accomplishment in and of itself.

 5. Nourish yourself